valyapetrova/Website-Automations/README.md

-# Bubbo Bubbo Test Automation
+# Test Automation for framer app

 This repository contains Cypress tests for the website:
 https://mind-wend-913065.framer.app/